PrestaShop/prestashop.github.io/news/_posts/2022-09-26-hacktoberfest-2022.md

 ## Getting involved and contributor prizes

 Your goal is to contribute with at least 4 quality pull requests to the open source project you like.
-Digitalocean will send every contributor achieving this goal prizes, including a t-shirt or a tree planted in your name and a set of unique stickers.
+DigitalOcean will send every contributor achieving this goal prizes, including a t-shirt or a tree planted in your name and a set of unique stickers.

 Everyone is welcome, especially beginners.
 New for this year are [low or non code contributions](https://hacktoberfest.com/about/#low-or-non-code), so no matter what your experience, you can participate in Hacktoberfest.
 Just find the open source projects you want to be involved in and start contributing!
 It is a simple process: